FIBA EuroStars: History

-The event held at the very end of the year and it last for four seasons.
-The FIBA EuroStars events were designed on the NBA All-Star Game pattern: a match between East and West.
-There was also a 3-point shootout contest.
-Players who played for championships on the east side of Europe (Greece, Turkey, Israel, ex-USSR and ex-Yugoslavia countries) were eligible for selection for the East regardless of the country of origins.
-On the hand, players who competed in countries on the west side of Europe (Spain, France, Germany, Italy etc) were eligible for selection for the West.The East stars defeated their West opponents on all four occasions.
+The FIBA EuroStars all-star event was initially held at the very end of the calendar year, during the middle of the current club season, and it initially lasted as an event for four seasons.
+The FIBA EuroStar events were patterned after the design of the NBA All-Star Game – a match between the East and West geographically.
+Also like the NBA All-Star Event, the FIBA EuroStars Event a featured a 3-point shootout contest.
+Players that competed in one of the European national pro club leagues located on the east side of Europe (GBL, TBSL, YUBA, RBSL, IBPL, etc.) were eligible for selection to the East Team, regardless of their individual countries of origin.
+On the other hand, players that competed in European national pro club leagues on the west side of Europe (ACB, LEGA A, Pro A, BBL, LKL, etc.), were eligible for selection to the West Team.
+The Eastern Stars defeated their Western opponents on all four editions of the all-star game, under that original format.